 In a conversation, listening starts with minimizing your distractions (so please, no texting.)
 Putting your phone away and making direct eye contact will go a long way toward improving your concentration level.
-When you listen, you can truly hear what’s being said.
+When you listen, you can truly hear what is said.
 Focus there first rather than thinking about what you want to say.

 Repeat back what people are saying to you.
 You can also try saying things like, “I hear you” or “I understand what you’re saying” to communicate that you have compassion for the other person.

-After they’re done speaking, asking questions to clarify what they’re communicating shows you are invested in the conversation.
+Asking questions (without interrupting) to clarify what they’re communicating shows you are invested in the conversation.
 You can also offer to help with whatever the other person is experiencing.